Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 In villages along the valley of the Río Chubut, visitors can explore the cultural legacy of the Welsh pioneers, and nearby at Punta Tombo lies the continent's largest penguin colony.
 Keen fly-fishermen come from around the world to test their skills in the region's rivers, the best known of which is the Río Gallegos.
 On the western fringe, along the Andes, you will find the most impressive of Patagonia's great lakes and national parks.
 The Parque Nacional Perito Moreno, home to the aquamarine gem of Lago Belgrano, has excellent trekking possibilities, as does the Parque Nacional Los Glaciares.
 Here visitors will find one of the world's natural wonders, the vast Perito Moreno Glacier, a great river of ice that breaks off into Lake Argentino.

 The diverse terrain and striking landscapes of Southern Argentina attract many visitors seeking adventure and natural beauty.
 Explore the turquoise lakes of Patagonia's Lake District, and visit Argentina's chocolate capital Bariloche on the shores of Lago Nahuel Huapi.
-With skiing in the winter and water sports, camping, fishing and hiking in the summer, travellers will never want for entertainment in this region.
+With skiing in the winter and a fine summer selection of water sports, camping, fishing and hiking, boredom is simply not an option.

 The wild and beautiful desolation of Patagonia is not to be missed.
 On the Atlantic coast, visitors can admire the dramatic cliffs along the beaches of Las Grutas, and observe penguins, elephant seals, rheas, sea lions and endangered southern right whales in Reserva Faunística Península Valdés - one of South America's finest wildlife reserves and a UNESCO World Heritage site.